Tencent/wcdb/README.md

 Add `#import <WCDB/WCDB.h>` at the top of your Objective-C++ source files and start your WCDB journey.

+Note that

+* Since WCDB is an Objective-C++ framework, for those files included WCDB, you should rename its subfix .m to .mm
+* Abot Cocoapods - WCDB links SQLCipher with each souce files separately, but not a large sqlite.c file.
+It will be.
+This will be easier to debug, but the cocoapods configuration will be more complex.
+We will finish it as soon as possible.

 ## Tutorials

 Tutorials can be found [here][iOS-tutorial].